Looking after myself, as well as my husband

 To try and make sense of things, I joined an acute lymphoblastic leukaemia support group online.
 The blood cancer Tony has is very rare in an adult his age, and it helps to know you’re not the only one.

 I also know a lady whose husband was going through treatment at the same time.
 She and I have been very supportive of each other.
-Every so often, we’ll go out and have a good old moan about them.
-It usually involves afternoon tea, which is good – I find being able to share with someone who understands really does help me cope.
+Every so often, we’ll have a good old moan about them.
+I find being able to share with someone who understands really does help me cope.